core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-option title="The Object-Security Option" artwork-align="center"}

-The Object-Security option contains the OSCORE flag byte ({{compression}}), the Sender Sequence Number and the Sender ID when present ({{context}}).
+The Object-Security option includes the OSCORE flag byte ({{compression}}), the Sender Sequence Number and the Sender ID when present ({{context}}).
 The detailed format is specified in {{compression}}).
 If the OSCORE flag byte is all zero (0x00) the Option value SHALL be empty (Option Length = 0).
 An endpoint receiving a CoAP message without payload, that also contains an Object-Security option SHALL treat it as malformed and reject it.

 A successful response to a request with the Object-Security option SHALL contain the Object-Security option.
 Whether error responses contain the Object-Security option depends on the error type (see {{processing}}).